tlachut/Flutter-Dart-Projects/003_adv_basics/README.md

 -   Using "Type Casting".
 -   Combining Columns & Rows.
 -   Using `Expanded` widget to inherit widget size from parent widget (for Columns and Rows).
+-   Making Content Scrollable with SingleChildScrollView.
+-   Using getters in Dart.
+-   Using arrows functions.